wanb-psych/GWAS_FuncGradients/README.md

 - `py06`: preparing phenotype files (region-level) for the heritability analysis and GWAS.

-- `py07`: imputing the missing values of Allen Brain Human Atlas (AHBA) for Glasser parcellation, based on variogram of center coordinates of each parcel in volumetric space.
+- `py07`: imputing the missing gene expression, Allen Human Brain Atlas (AHBA), for Glasser parcellation, based on variogram of center coordinates of each parcel in volumetric space.

 - `visualization`: generating all figures and other statistics in the paper.